sonrabakarim/barlkk/_posts/2016-08-11-swarm-clusters-digital-ocean.md

 ## Introduction

-Back when I was working for [Trunk Club](https://www.trunkclub.com/) I worked with DevOps to get the Front End team set-up and running their local environments under Docker.
-It was a blast and I learned just how powerful Docker can be for simplifying local development under complex environments.
-At the time Docker was relatively new within the organization and we weren't using Docker in production.

-It wasn't until I worked with [TechnologyAdvice](http://technologyadvice.com/) earlier this year that I learned how to stand-up production Docker containers in the cloud using AWS EC2.
-It was super cool, but I found myself doing EC2 administration manually via the AWS Console---not as cool.

-Since then I've been learning more about cloud architecture, [Lambda](https://aws.amazon.com/lambda/), [Serverless](http://serverless.com/) [AWS CLI](https://aws.amazon.com/cli/) and---now that [it's a part of Docker Machine](https://skillsmatter.com/skillscasts/8377-docker-london-meetup)---CLI-based Docker administration using [Docker Swarm](https://docs.docker.com/swarm/overview/).
+Lately I've been learning more about cloud architecture, [Lambda](https://aws.amazon.com/lambda/), [Serverless](http://serverless.com/) [AWS CLI](https://aws.amazon.com/cli/) and---now that [it's a part of Docker Machine](https://skillsmatter.com/skillscasts/8377-docker-london-meetup)---CLI-based Docker administration using [Docker Swarm](https://docs.docker.com/swarm/overview/).
 One thing I'm particularly geeked about is the [Docker Private Beta](https://beta.docker.com/), so I can begin experimenting with the new Docker Swarm and AWS.

 But until I get into the beta group the best I can do is begin experimenting with Docker Swarm using one of my favorite prototyping tools (besides the Raspberry Pi): Digital Ocean.
 And you can too.

 > In this post you will learn how to use the command line to create a Docker Swarm cluster with Machine on Digital Ocean, and use it to create a Swarm service runing 6 nginx containers spread across two different nodes in the cloud.

 Sound good?
 Let's get started!

+**Update:** I eventually made it into the Docker Beta group but haven't touched it.
+Mostly because <abbr title="Function as a Service">FaaS</abbr> is such a captivating thing.
+Read more about the [differences between Docker and Serverless](https://serverlesscode.com/post/docker-isnt-serverless/) and, when you're ready, try out my [Serverless crash course with AWS Lambda](/serverless-email-forwards-ses-lambda-crash-course/).
+{: .notice--info}

 ## Getting started